Crystal0404/CrystalCarpetAddition/README_EN_US.md

 If the feature is still in the list of rules but doesn't work, you can change something to make it work again

-If it doesn't exist in the rules list, it won't work in your game at all and will be removed
+If it's not in your rules list, the feature won't work in your game, so it's disabled and hidden

 For more information, see Crystal Carpet Additon's [Wiki](https://github.com/Crystal0404/CrystalCarpetAddition/wiki)